richard-sistern/100days/devops-log.md

 - Watched [DevOps in Real Life](https://youtu.be/e4lJmgd_4DA)
 - Read [The Delicate Art of Bureaucracy: Digital Transformation with the Monkey, the Razor, and the Sumo Wrestler](https://www.goodreads.com/review/show/4044658869?utm_medium=api&utm_source=rss)

+## Day 43: 11th July 2021

+- Carried on Pluralsight course about managing remote state in Azure